Preprints

 Notes

-Note: If you use any of these notes, please acknowledge or cite the source.
+Note: If you use any part of these notes, please acknowledge or cite the source.
+These notes were prepared for various courses, seminars, and talks.

 • A. Makur, "Purdue CS 18200 Supplementary Notes," Supplementary Lecture Notes for Course CS 18200 Foundations of Computer Science, Department of Computer Science, Purdue University, West Lafayette, IN, USA, Fall 2023.
 (This includes computability and complexity, some number theory and recursion, and practice problem solutions.)